Media Queries

 #3

 You should always be consistent with CSS structure and with media queries you should continue that.
 For me, it's good practice to add all media queries at the end of the file.
-I also understand the second opinion which says that it is better to have media query right below defined selector.
+I also understand the second opinion which says that it is better to have a media query right below the defined selector.
 You decide which way is better for you and your project and enjoy it.

 #4

 One more "always a good way and now too" is leaving comments around code.
-Add comments about every media query to help your colleagues to find right device easier.
+Add comments about every media query to help your colleagues to find the right device easier.

 @media screen and end